annaesvensson/yellow-help/1-en/api-for-developers.md

 <?php $this->yellow->layout("footer") ?>
 ```

-Here's an example layout for checking if a user is logged in:
+Layout file for checking if a user is logged in:

 ``` html
 <?php $this->yellow->layout("header") ?>